platomav/BIOSUtilities/README.md

 #### **Prerequisites**

-To run the utility, you do not need any 3rd party tool.
+To decompile the Intel BIOS Guard Scripts via the Python script, you need to additionally have the following 3rd party Python utility at the same directory:

+* [BIOS Guard Script Tool](https://github.com/allowitsme/big-tool/tree/sdk-compat) (i.e. big_script_tool.py)

 #### **Build/Freeze/Compile with PyInstaller**